SpATr: MoCap 3D Human Action Recognition based on Spiral Auto-encoder and Transformer Network

 \section{Proposed Approach:}

-In this section, we describe the overall design of our model.
-Our SpATr is designed to learn recognizing actions performed by a subject in form of mesh video.
-The model takes in a sequence of mocap meshes and outputs the prediction of the action class.
-Thus, we formulate our goal as learning a function $\text{SpATr}(S_{eq}) \rightarrow \Bar{Y}$, where $S_{eq} = [M_1,M_2,...,M_L]$ is the input sequence of length $L$ that contain meshes $M_i$ of the same topology, and $\Bar{Y}$ is is the predicted label.

-The model consists of two networks, a spiral auto-encoder SpAE and a motion classifier transformer $T$.
-The spiral auto-encoder SpAE takes in a single mesh $M_i$ (frame) of the sequence $S_{eq}$ individually and uses spiral convolution, proposed in \citep{bouritsas2019neural}, to extract a task-free spatial embedding that represents the mesh, $\text{SpAE}~(M_i)~\rightarrow~E_i$.
+In this section, we present the overall design of our model.
+Our SpATr is designed to learn recognizing actions performed by a subject in the form of mesh video.
+The proposed model takes a sequence of MoCap meshes as input and predicts the corresponding action class.
+Therefore, we formulate our goal as learning a function $\text{SpATr}(S_{eq}) \rightarrow \Bar{Y}$, where $S_{eq} = [M_1,M_2,...,M_L]$ is the input sequence of length $L$, containing meshes $M_i$ of the same topology, and $\Bar{Y}$ represents the predicted label.
+The model consists of two networks, a spiral auto-encoder (SpAE) and a temporal transformer classifier ($T$).
+The SpAE takes in the meshes $M_i$ (frame) of the sequence $S_{eq}$ individually and uses spiral convolutions, proposed in \citep{bouritsas2019neural}, to extract a task-free spatial embedding that represents the mesh, $\text{SpAE}~(M_i)~\rightarrow~E_i$.
 The transformer $T$ network utilizes self-attention on the sequence of extracted embeddings to learn modeling the temporal evolution of the sequence and recognizing the action, $T(\text{SpAE}(M_1), \text{SpAE}(M_2), ..., \text{SpAE}(M_L)) = T(E_1, E_2, ..., E_L) \rightarrow \Bar{Y}$.
 The overview of our approach is illustrated in Fig.\ref{ourApproach}.